chzvz/usb-auto-sync/README.md

 # USB Auto Sync for Linux

 A simple, reliable tool that automatically syncs a folder on your computer to a USB drive whenever the drive is plugged in.
-Uses Python, systemd and rsync.
+Uses sytemd to trigger Python scipt when USB appears.
+Python script uses rsync to sync files.
-Designed for Debian/KDE but should work on most Linux systems with systemd and automounting.
+Designed for Debian/KDE but should work on most Linux systems with systemd, rsync, and Python.

 **NOTE: Your USB must be formatted to EXT4 or NTFS.**